Karen Lunn

 Karen Marie Lunn (born 21 March 1966) is an Australian professional golfer.

+Career

+In 1966, she was born in Sydney, Australia.

-She turned professional in 1985 and has spent much of her career on the Ladies European Tour, where she has won several tournaments including a Women's British Open title in 1993 (before that tournament was an LPGA major championship).
-She topped the Order of Merit in 1993.
+In 1985, Lunn turned professional.
+She has spent much of her career on the Ladies European Tour, where she has won several tournaments including a Women's British Open title in 1993 (before that tournament was an LPGA major championship).
+She won the Order of Merit that year.

 In 2004, Lunn was named the Ladies European Tour's Chairman of the Board.

-She was born in Sydney, Australia, and now lives in Tweed Heads, Australia.
+She now lives in Tweed Heads, Australia.

+Awards and honors

+In 1993, she won the Order of Merit on the Ladies European Tour.